 - 29.1 The whole-school long term curriculum plan covers the genres to be covered for each year group. - 29.2 Planning for writing is integral in the planning of an English teaching sequence for particular text types.
 The teaching of writing occurs at all stages of the sequence.
-Teachers plan and teach writing using Strategies recommended by Pie Corbett.
+Teachers plan and teach writing using APP assessment focuses through whole class, guided and individual reading activities.
 Objectives are detailed on medium and short term planning. - 29.3 In the medium term planning teachers are expected, where possible, to make links with topic work and give regular opportunities for children to write in context. - 29.2 Short-term planning identifies differentiated learning objectives; guided writing focuses and uses the teaching sequence as a basis for activities.
-Teachers use teaching sequences to establish the purpose and audience for writing and make teaching objectives explicit to pupils so they know why they are studying a particular Adopted: January 2018 Review Date: January 2021 12 | 22 D Chavasse text type, the kind of writing activities they need to undertake and what the expected outcome will be.
+At Key Stage One teachers are also expected to outline phonic teaching for the week.
+An evaluation of Adopted: November 2014 Review Date: November 2017 13 | 24 D Chavasse the previous week's learning, children's achievements and areas of concern are also included on the weekly planning form.
+Teachers use teaching sequences to establish the purpose and audience for writing and make teaching objectives explicit to pupils so they know why they are studying a particular text type, the kind of writing activities they need to undertake and what the expected outcome will be.